Connexions/coyote/README.rst

 Runner Implementation
 ---------------------

+.. attention:: This runner interface will change in the near future.
+The change will take place when PyBit is factored out ``acmeio``.

 A job runner is a callable used to carry out the work.
 The runner is defined in configuration by the processor, which calls